Bhagya Vastu | Premium Astrology & Vastu Consultation

 Why Construction-Stage Vastu Planning Changes Everything

-Most homeowners approach vastu during house construction as a post-planning correction.
-They finalize the floor plan with their architect, then ask a consultant to "check for vastu."
+Most homeowners approach vastu for house construction as a post-planning correction.
+They finalise the floor plan with their architect, then ask a consultant to "check for vastu."
 This reactive method creates significant compromises.

 Proactive vastu planning for house construction, integrated from the initial sketch phase, eliminates these conflicts.
 It's not about adding traditional elements to a modern design; it's about orienting the design intelligently from the start.